tbavaro/graphit/README.md

 # graphit
-reusable document-based graphing app using d3
+reusable document-based graphing app using d3 and google sheets

 # use it!
 https://tbavaro.github.io/graphit